 Berchmans Hall is the main administrative building on campus.
-It houses the Office of the President, Registrar, Office of Financial Aid, Student Accounts, IT Helpdesk, Public Safety, the Office of Graduate and Continuing Education Admission, School of Graduate and Professional Studies, the School of Nursing, academic division offices, Veritas Auditorium, a gymnasium, and classrooms.
+It houses the Office of the President, Registrar, Office of Financial Aid, Student Accounts, IT Helpdesk, Public Safety, St. Joseph Chapel, the Office of Graduate and Continuing Education Admission, School of Graduate and Professional Studies, the School of Nursing, academic division offices, Veritas Auditorium, a gymnasium, and classrooms.

 Alumnae Library is home to the newly renovated Center for Student Success, which includes multiple computer labs and classrooms, study areas, Tutoring Services, Academic Advising, the Office of Diversity and Inclusion, Career Services, and Student Accommodations and Support Services (SASS).
 The library also houses a theater, faculty offices, and the Division of Humanities and Fine Arts.
 The library is open to the public.

 Mary Dooley College Center

 The Mary Dooley College Center, named after the sixth president of the college, is the heart of student life on campus.
 The Elms Cafe and dining hall, Borgia Gallery, bookstore, campus post office, and Office of Student Life are all located in the center.
 Simulation labs for the School of Nursing are located in the basement.
 The Office of Institutional Advancement is located on the second floor.

 Rose William Hall

 Our largest residence hall, Rose William is a first-year student living option.
 Built in 1964, it houses up to 180 students on three floors and is located right next to the college center.
 Men and women live on separate wings on each floor, and share a large common area and kitchen.